-It took 5 years to transform the 1901 Mediodia electrical power plant across the Paseo del Prado from the Real Jardín Botánico into a dynamo for contemporary art.
-Pritzer Prize winners Jacques Herzog and Pierre de Meuron managed to multiply the floor space fivefold while creating a brick structure that seems to levitate (it’s actually cantilevered) above its plaza.
-The building is so strange that you might not immediately notice the 24-meter-high (79-ft.)
-Jardin Vertical—a wall covered with 250 species of plants that flourish without soil.
-The interior of the building is equally amazing.
-The floors are hung on the spine of a winding central staircase that widens as it rises (a trick achieved with rubber molds).
-Although La Caixa has permanent collections, it is known for its constantly changing exhibitions of contemporary art.
-Usually three major exhibitions are on display at any given time.
-Some of the strongest shows are large-format photography, often featuring leading Spanish photographers such as José Manuel Ballester.
-Many exhibitions are accompanied by lectures, concerts, panel discussions, or other public events.
+It took 5 years to transform this former power station on Paseo del Prado into a dynamo for contemporary art.
+The Pritzker Prize-winning architectural firm Herzog de Meuron managed to multiply the floor space fivefold while creating a brick structure that seems to levitate above the plaza.
+One of its many eye-catching features is the 24-meter-high (79-ft.)
+Jardin Vertical—a living wall covered with 250 species of plants.
+The interior of the building is equally striking.
+Although La Caixa has permanent collections, it is best known for its constantly changing exhibitions of contemporary art and photography.
+There are usually three major exhibitions on display at a given time.
+Many are accompanied by lectures, concerts, and panel discussions.

 Paseo del Prado, 36